 “Mandamus is a common law remedy used to enforce an established legal right by compelling a person in an official capacity to perform an indisputable ministerial duty required by law.”
 Poole v.
 City of Port Orange, 33 So.
 3d 739, 741 (Fla.
 5th DCA 2010) (citing Puckett v.
 Gentry, 577 So.
 2d 965, 967 (Fla.
 5th DCA 1991)).
 “A duty or act is ministerial when there is no room for the exercise of discretion, and the performance being required is directed by law.”
 Austin v.
 Crosby, 866 So.
 2d 742, 744 (Fla.
 5th DCA 2004).

 Petitioner’s motion for Disqualification clearly shows it was properly filed according to law and was facially valid and sufficient and thus Petitioner has established a clear legal right to Disqualification by Judge Colin and mandamus is thus appropriate to enforce this right.
-The only question before this Court is whether Petitioner met this burden in the filing of the original Disqualification and this Petition and such original Disqualification motion (EXHIBIT A) clearly shows the burden was met by Petitioner thus making mandamus appropriate at this time.
+The only question before this Court is whether Petitioner met this burden in the filing of the mandatory Disqualification of May 2015 and this Petition and such original Disqualification motion (EXHIBIT A) clearly shows the burden was met by Petitioner thus making mandamus appropriate at this time.

-Disqualification Motion Showed Judge Colin as Material Fact Witness to fraudulent filings by attorneys robert spallina and donald tescher using a now deceased simon bernstein to close the estate of his wife, shirley bernstein, who predeceased him
+Disqualification Motion SHOWED JUDGE Colin as A Material Fact Witness to fraudulent filings by attorneys robert spallina and donald tescher using a now deceased simon bernstein to close the estate of his wife, shirley bernstein, who predeceased him

 The Disqualification motion clearly demonstrated Judge Colin as a material fact witness in relation to the fraud by Attorneys Spallina and Tescher specifically in relation to an Oct.
-24, 2012 filing wherein Attorney Spallina files multiple documents allegedly signed by then Deceased Simon Bernstein nearly 6 months before, thus using a Deceased person to attempt to close the Estate of Shirley Bernstein.
+24, 2012 filing wherein Attorney Spallina files multiple documents allegedly signed by then Deceased Simon Bernstein nearly 6 months before, yet filing these documents in Judge Colin’s Court in the Estate of Shirley Bernstein as if Simon was present and still alive, thus using a Deceased person to attempt to close the Estate of Shirley Bernstein.
+One of the documents filed at this time is an April 9, 2012 Petition for Discharge which was signed before attorney Robert Spallina allegedly by Simon Bernstein.
+In addition to this document being fraud as purporting in October of 2012 to be filed by Simon who was now deceased, the document had further fraud in the document such as alleging Waivers by the Simon Bernstein children had been performed by such date and yet these Waivers were not completed as of April 9, 2012.
+These Waivers which were not completed as of April 9, 2012 are other documents later admitted by the Tescher Spallina employee and Notary Kimberly Moran to have been forged.
 The Disqualification motion further shows Judge Colin and his Court Officer having Ex Parte contact with Attorney Spallina two weeks later on Nov.
 5, 2012 but not even this Ex Parte communication is docketed until the next day, Nov.
 6, 2012.

-An excerpt of the Disqualification motion shows just some of the material fact issues relating to the scheme of fraud in Judge Colin’s court as follows:
+An excerpt of the Disqualification motion shows just some of the material fact issues relating to the scheme of fraud in Judge Colin’s court as follows from paragraph 19:

 This lack of impartiality by Judge Colin and his Court is further compounded by the facts shown by the face of the Court’s own Docket and files that it took at least overnight to even Docket the Nov.
 5, 2012 Ex Parte Memo on Nov.
 6th, 2012 which leads right in and goes hand in hand with the other mandatory grounds for Disqualification on his own initiative for now having knowledge of disputed evidentiary facts involving the proceeding and being likely to be called as a material and-or fact witness, as it is unknown: